Subroutine techniques

 Global subroutine

-Definition: | %PROG_NAME or % PROG_NAME | A subroutine definition is only required if there are local subroutines |
+Definition: | %PROG_NAME or % PROG_NAME | A subroutine definition is only required if local subroutines were previously defined. |

 Call in NC program: | L FILE_NAME | Specify the complete file name (including file extension).
 Separator between “L” and program call |